 Clergy & Faith communities

-After a suicide, clergy are called upon to be healers, educators, and role models, and may even find themselves functioning as quasi-clinicians.
-At the same time, suicide raises complex questions for faith communities:
+After a suicide in a faith community, clergy are called upon to be healers, educators, and role models, and often find themselves having to address extremely complex questions, such as:

 Are we supposed to handle the funeral and burial differently from other deaths?